-Has lockdown made you want to declutter and reorganise around the house?
-If the intention was there but in reality there just hasn’t been time to do it, don’t worry you’re not alone in that.
-Thankfully Tracy Ross from Blissfully Organised is on hand to help us cull the clutter.
-Tracy is passionate about helping people to organise their homes and today she’s giving us her top tips to declutter some of our most common household items.
+Today Tracy Ross from Blissfully Organised is on hand to help us cull the clutter.
+Tracy is passionate about helping people to organise their homes and in this blog post she’s giving us her top tips to declutter some of our most common household items.

 Do I have too many…mugs?

 How’s your mug cupboard looking?
 Perfectly organised or overflowing with unused mugs?
 When reviewing your mug collection there are a few useful questions to ask yourself:

 - How much space do you have in your kitchen to store mugs?